eoinkelly/notes/ios-swift-objc/big-nerd-ranch-guide-objc.md

     * it contains Foundation, UIKit, GameKit, MapKit etc.

 * Foundation framework
-    * A framework is Apple's dynamically linked library file  and enough headers to link against it
+    * A framework is an (Apple format) dynamically linked library file plus enough headers to link against it
     * Foundation framework is a framework with many basic classes and is shared between Mac and iOS